stefi7/ontouml-models/README.md

+# This repository contains my Bachelor's thesis project, developed as part of my undergraduate studies.

 # Sync to FDP

 This repository provides a Python script and a GitHub Actions workflow to automatically synchronize model metadata to a FAIR Data Point (FDP) on merged pull requests labeled `sync`.